 The Mount Oliver Incline

-towards the Freyburg street station and another view from the top.
+Avenue towards the Freyburg Street station (left) and a view

-cars pass on their way up and down from the hilltop neighborhoods to the flats.
+on their way from the hilltop neighborhoods to the flats (left), and the

-The lower station of the Mount Oliver Incline (right) at Freyburg Street on the
+lower station of the Mount Oliver Incline (right) at Freyburg Street on the Southside, between

 Wikipedia: Mount Oliver Incline.